teeframe/protocol-documentation/src/packets/control-messages.md

 # Control Messages

-This page describes the control messages structure, all kind of control messages available and its purpose.
+This page describes the control messages packet structure, all kind of control messages available and its purpose.

 ## Structure

-Control messages have simple structure packet structure.
+Control messages packet have a simple structure structure.
 They have a header and payload in the following way:

 ```sh
 byte[0]     // 6bit flags, 2bit ack